Science Education (journal)

 Science Education is a bimonthly peer-reviewed scientific journal covering science education.
 It was established in 1916 as General Science Quarterly, obtaining its current name in 1929.
-The editors-in-chief are Sherry A. Southerland (Florida State University) and John Settlage (University of Connecticut).
+The editors-in-chief are Ron Gray (Northern Arizona University), Scott McDonald (Pennsylvania State University) and David Stroupe (University of Utah).
 According to the Journal Citation Reports, the journal has a 2020 impact factor of 4.593, ranking it 31st out of 265 journals in the category "Education & Educational Research)".